-This policy provides guidance on how Washington Latin will locate and identify all enrolled children between the ages of 3 and 21 who may need special education and/or related services to address problems that may interfere with their learning.
+Our Child Find Policy provides guidance on how Washington Latin will locate and identify all enrolled children between the ages of 3 and 21 who may need special education and/or related services to address problems that may interfere with their learning.
+Please see the Policies page of our website for the most current policy.